-Possible Treatment Plans
+Possible Treatment Plans for Aarskog-Scott Syndrome

-Treatment is provided to improve the quality of life, as there is no permanent cure yet for this syndrome.
+Treatment is provided to improve the quality of life, as there is no permanent cure for this syndrome yet.
 Usually, symptoms are visible by the time the child is three years old, so treatment is started at this early stage so that patients can achieve a reasonable degree of normality as they grow older.
 Every patient with Aarskog syndrome needs an individual comprehensive therapy plan for treatment.